SIOUX FALLS, S.D., Dec. 21, 2012 /PRNewswire/ -- Meta Financial Group, Inc. ® ("MFG" or the "Company")

 Meta Payment Systems

-For the 2012 third quarter, MPS recorded net income of $1.3 million, or 36 cents per diluted share, as compared to a net loss of $1.9 million, or 62 cents per diluted share, for the same period last year.
-MPS 2012 third quarter revenue was relatively unchanged when comparing fiscal 2011 to fiscal 2012.
-The average internal net interest yield MPS received for its deposits was 1.32% in the 2011 fiscal third quarter and 1.13% in the comparable 2012 period.
-The decrease was due to a lower interest rate environment.
-2012 third quarter non-interest expenses were $1.1 million, or 8%, lower than the prior year's quarter primarily due to a reduction in card processing expense of $2.2 million related to lower prepaid card operational costs.
+For the 2012 fourth quarter, MPS recorded net income of $0.8 million, or 20 cents per diluted share, as compared to $2.1 million, or 66 cents per diluted share, for the same period last year.
+MPS 2012 fourth quarter revenue of $14.3 million decreased $1.5 million compared to fiscal 2011 due to the aforementioned MPS partner business interruption and discontinuance of certain credit sponsorship programs.
+The average internal net interest yield MPS received for its deposits was 1.37% in the 2011 fiscal fourth quarter and 1.11% in the comparable 2012 period.
+The decrease resulted from a lower interest rate environment.

 Traditional Bank (Retail Bank)

-The Retail Bank segment recorded net income of $1.2 million, or 33 cents per diluted share, for the third quarter of fiscal year 2012, compared to net income of $1.0 million, or 32 cents per diluted share in 2011.
-2012 third quarter results were primarily impacted by an increase in gain on sale of real estate owned of $1.1 million and the loss on redemption of TPS of $1.4 million.
+The Retail Bank segment recorded net income of $1.0 million, or 25 cents per diluted share, for the fourth quarter of fiscal year 2012, compared to a net loss of $0.1 million, or 3 cents per diluted share in 2011.
+2012 fourth quarter results were bolstered by an increase in gain on sale of securities available for sale of $1.1 million ($0.7 million after taxes).

-The previously disclosed securities litigation, initiated in October 2010 and later awarded class status, was dismissed during the quarter after the court approved the settlement with no material costs to the Company in addition to amounts previously expensed.
-Additionally, a settlement, subject to court approval, has been reached in a stockholder derivative complaint that was filed during December 2011 against certain officers and directors of the Company.
-The Company expects to incur an expense of $0.1 million in addition to amounts previously expensed.
+The court has approved a settlement, and dismissed with prejudice, a stockholder derivative complaint that was filed during December 2011 against certain officers and directors of the Company.
+The Company recorded an expense during the fiscal fourth quarter of $0.1 million in addition to amounts previously expensed.

-At June 30, 2012, MetaBank exceeded federal regulatory requirements to remain classified as a well-capitalized institution.
-In that respect, MetaBank's Tier 1 (core) capital to adjusted total assets was 7.07% compared to a well-capitalized requirement of 5.0%, its total capital to risk-weighted assets ratio was 18.35% which exceeds the well-capitalized requirement of 10.0%, and MetaBank's Tier 1 (core) capital to risk-weighted assets ratio was 17.62% compared to the well-capitalized requirement of 6.0%.
-Importantly, MetaBank's Tier 1 (core) capital to average adjusted total assets ratio was 7.46%.
+At September 30, 2012, MetaBank exceeded federal regulatory requirements to remain classified as a well-capitalized institution.
+In that respect, MetaBank's Tier 1 (core) capital to adjusted total assets was 8.56% compared to a well-capitalized requirement of 5.0%, its total capital to risk-weighted assets ratio was 23.59% which exceeds the well-capitalized requirement of 10.0%, and MetaBank's Tier 1 (core) capital to risk-weighted assets ratio was 22.94% compared to the well-capitalized requirement of 6.0%.
+MetaBank's Tier 1 (core) capital to average adjusted total assets ratio was 9.43%.

 This press release and other important information about the Company are available at http://www.metafinancialgroup.com.

-The Company and the Bank, may from time to time make written or oral "forward-looking statements," including statements contained in its filings with the Securities and Exchange Commission (the "SEC"), in its reports to stockholders, and in other communications by the Company, which are made in good faith by the Company pursuant to the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.
+Meta Financial Group, Inc.®, ("Meta Financial" or "the Company" or "us") and its wholly-owned subsidiary, MetaBank™ (the "Bank" or "MetaBank"), may from time to time make written or oral "forward-looking statements," including this earnings release, statements contained in its filings with the Securities and Exchange Commission ("SEC"), in its reports to stockholders, and in other communications by the Company, which are made in good faith by the Company pursuant to the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.

 The foregoing list of factors is not exclusive.
 Additional discussions of factors affecting the Company's business and prospects are contained in the Company's periodic filings with the SEC.
 The Company expressly disclaims any intent or obligation to update any forward-looking statement, whether written or oral, that may be made from time to time by or on behalf of the Company or its subsidiaries.